thiagonobrega/ml/VotingPrediction/README.md

 ```

     Results
-    	 Mean squared error: 1.11
+    	 Mean squared error: 1.05
-    	 Variance score: 0.72
+    	 Variance score: 0.73

 ![png](output_44_1.png)

-The model achieved a low RMSE (**1.11**) and is **72** *percent* explained by R².
+The model achieved a RMSE of **1.11** and is **73** *percent* explained by R².
 As illustrated in the plot below the residue is randomly distributed, and near from zero.

 ## 3. Conclusion